hipe/tmx/lib/skylab/headless/doc/issues/019-the-common-triad.md

   express the fact that we reached an exceptional early stop.

   A common use-case for this is with invalid request data.
-The sub-client will emit what specifically was "wrong" with the parameters, but expects that the client might further want to, from a UI perspective, contextualize this emission with e.g. UI that can lead to more help or futher information.
+The sub-client will call_digraph_listeners what specifically was "wrong" with the parameters, but expects that the client might further want to, from a UI perspective, contextualize this emission with e.g. UI that can lead to more help or futher information.